carlosloureda/FEND-personal-blog-site/README.md

 - Download to your project directory.
 - Open `index.html` file in your preferred web browser.

+If you want to see some development notes I took while working on this project please take a look to [QUICK_NOTES](./QUICK_NOTES.md)

 ## Requirements

 This project requires you to utilize your HTML and CSS skills to build out a personal blog website, including custom images, layout, and styling.
 Along with webpage design considerations, you'll work to appropriately structure your files, as well as use proper CSS and HTML formatting & style.